 Hospice and Palliative Care: Understanding the Difference

 Both palliative and hospice care provide comfort.
-But palliative care can begin at diagnosis, and at the same time as treatment.
-Hospice care begins after treatment of the disease is stopped and when it is clear that the person is not going to survive the illness.
+However with palliative care, patients are not required to discontinue treatment as well as PT/OT/ST, home health etc. Hospice care begins after treatment of the disease is stopped and when it is clear that the person is not expected to live greater than 6 months.
 To learn more about each care type, please click below.

 Care in Your Home

 Patients can remain in their own homes.
 Hospice care is provided wherever the patient lives, whether it’s in their own private residence, nursing home or assisted living facility.
 If at any time the patient’s condition improves or they decide to pursue aggressive treatment, the patient can be discharged from hospice.

 In the greater Atlanta area, Weinstein Hospice offers: